Star Witness in Harvey Weinstein Trial Says 'No' Was a 'Trigger' for the Movie Mogul

 Weinstein has denied all allegations of non-consensual contact, including dozens made by women whose accusations date too far back for him to be prosecuted.
 If convicted in New York, he could face life in prison.
 Weinstein also faces separate sexual assault charges in Los Angeles that could put him behind bars for 28 years.

-Mann was the 15th witness to testify for the prosecution, and the fourth to testify about alleged sexual misconduct by Weinstein.
+Mann was the fifth witness to testify about alleged sexual misconduct by Weinstein.